maryclaireteahan/hazelsnutsaboutvintage/README.md

 ### User Stories

 #### Site User
-- As a Site User, I can view a list of recipes so that I can choose one to read
+- As a Site User, I can view a list of products so that I can choose one to buy
-- As a Site User, I can click on a recipe post so that I can read the full recipe
+- As a Site User, I can click on a product so that I can view the product in more detail and add it to my bag
+- As a Site User, I can click an Add to Bag button so that I can ladd the product to my bag to purchase
+- As a Site User, I can enter my details so that I can pay for the product and have it delivered to the correct address
+- As a Site User, I can give feedback so that I can let the store owner know about my experience with the online store
+- As a Site User, I can give get a coupon for a discount so that I can use it in-store
-- As a Site User, I can click a like button so that I can like a recipe and then unlike if needed
+- As a Site User, I can view a list of events so that I can see if the store is running any events I would be interested in
-- As a Site User, I can post a comment on a recipe post so that I can interact with the site's community
+- As a Site User, I can click on an event so that I can view the event in more detail
 - As a Site User, I can sign up to be a member/ login as an existing member so that I can be a part of the site's community and receive updates
-- As a Site User, I can see how many likes a post has received so that I can see what recipes are most popular
-- As a Site User, I can see who commented what under each post so that I can see what the Site Users think of specific recipes and how they might change them
-- As a Site User, I can edit or delete my comment so that if I made a spelling error or changed my mind about what I said I can edit or delete it

 #### Site Admin
-- As a Site Admin, I can see how many likes a post has received so that I can see what recipes are most popular
-- As a Site Admin, I can see who commented what under each post so that I can see what the Site Users think of specific recipes and how they might change them
+- As a Site Admin, I can create, edit and delete products so that I can be in control of what products are shown to Site Users
-- As a Site Admin, I can create, edit and delete recipe posts so that I can be in control of what content is shown to Site Users
+- As a Site Admin, I can create, edit and delete events so that I can be in control of what events are shown to Site Users
-- As a Site Admin, I can assign a category to the recipe post so that Site Users will be able to find recipes specific to what they need
+- As a Site Admin, I can assign a category, size and brand to the products so that Site Users will be able to find products specific to what they need
+- As a Site Admin, I can offer a coupon after a purchase so that I can draw Site Users users back to my store

 ### Wireframes